13 Sep 2018 - 13 Sep 2018

 Liz Best was a Housemistress for 5 years, then Deputy Head (Pastoral) at Wycombe Abbey for 17 years, developing a keen interest in how best to support those with SpLDs, their peers, and the House staff.

 Since then she has helped set up a centre for bullied and vulnerable adolescents, many with SpLDs; she acted as Bursar of a Japanese boarding school, helping them meet the requirements of OFSTED, including boarding.
-She is an active trustee for a charity which gives respite breaks to vulnerable children aged 8-11 years, where her understanding of the needs of young people within a residential community has proved pertinent and valuable.
-She has been a tutor for the BSA for six years.
-Liz attended a girls’ boarding school herself and both her daughter and son attended boarding schools, giving Liz further insights into the boarding experience.
+She has been a tutor for the BSA for seven years.
+She now brings her expertise in children’s residential pastoral care to a Research Ethics Committee; the committee has a particular specialism in research undertaken on children; the aim is to ensure that the rights, safety and wellbeing of participants are protected in medical research.
+Liz attended a girls’ boarding school herself as did both her daughter and son, giving Liz further insights into the boarding experience through her personal experience.

 Cost: Member £210 / Non-member £260